zahlenhelfer/marp-terraform-course/lh-agenda.md

 - Module 05 - EC2 with Terraform
 - Module 06 - From static to dynamic deployment
 - Module 07 - Dependencies and Terraform
-- Module 08 - S3 Storage and Terraform

 ---

 # Course Details 2/2

+- Module 08 - S3 Storage and Terraform
 - Module 09 - Terraform an Modules
 - Module 10 - Terraform and Elastic Load Balancing
 - Module 11 - Terraform and Scaling
 - Module 12 - Terraform and RDS
-- Module 13 - Terraform and Serverless
-- Module 14 - EKS with Terraform
-- Module 15 - Remote State / Workspaces
+- Module 13 - Remote State / Workspaces
-- Module 16 - Terraform and Route53
+- Module 14 - Terraform and Route53

 ---

 # Goals of the Course

 - use Terrafrom to deploy Infrastructure in AWS
 - getting a refresh on AWS services
 - Hands-On Time